San Miguel de Allende: Independence

 The prominence of the city declined at the beginning of the 19th century, mostly due to the Mexican War of Independence.
 However, it played an important early role in this conflict.
 It is the birthplace of two significant figures of the war, Juan Aldama and Ignacio Allende.
 Both were involved in a conspiracy against the colonial government in Mexico City, along with Miguel Hidalgo y Costilla and Josefa Ortiz de Domínguez.
 When this conspiracy was discovered, the warning to Hidalgo and Allende passed through this town and onto Dolores (Hidalgo), just to the north.
 This prompted Hidalgo's "Grito de Dolores" assembling the insurgent army on 15 and 16 September 1810.
 The new insurgent army first came to San Miguel, stopping at a religious sanctuary in Atotonilco just outside.
 Hidalgo took a standard bearing an image of the Virgin of Guadalupe from here; this standard is now in the Museo del Ejercito in Spain.
-Then the army entered San Miguel proper, to name officers and to free prisoners in the local jail.
+Then the army entered San Miguel proper to name officers and to free prisoners in the local jail.
 San Miguel was the first Mexican town to gain its independence from Spain.

 While there was no further military action in the immediate area, economically the town waned as agriculture suffered and the population declined.
 This continued for most of the rest of the 19th century as the country was torn between Liberal and Conservative factions vying for power.
 After the war, the town was declared a city by the state congress in 1826 and its name was modified to San Miguel de Allende in honor of Ignacio Allende.

 There was some economic recovery near the end of the 19th century during the rule of Porfirio Díaz.
 During this time, dams, aqueducts and railroads were built.
 Agriculture made a comeback with the introduction of fruit orchards.
 However, decline returned with the end of mining in almost all of the state of Guanajuato.
 Between this and the beginning of the Mexican Revolution, San Miguel almost became a ghost town.
-What remained was preserved as the new Mexican government, under the Instituto Nacional de Antropología e Historia (INAH), declared San Miguel a "Historic and Protected Town" in 1926, establishing guidelines and restrictions aimed at keeping its colonial appearance.
+What remained was preserved after the new Mexican government, under the Instituto Nacional de Antropología e Historia (INAH), declared San Miguel a "Historic and Protected Town" in 1926, establishing guidelines and restrictions aimed at keeping its colonial appearance.
 Historian Lisa Pinley Covert denies that such an event occurred in 1926, yet acknowledges that a federal law of 1926 nationalized many Catholic properties in the city, even if historic preservation had not been the motivation.